IdentityServer/IdentityServer4/docs/quickstarts/2_interactive_aspnetcore.rst

 Once you have added the MVC UI, you will also need to enable MVC, both in the DI system and in the pipeline.
 When you look at ``Startup.cs`` you will find comments in the ``ConfigureServices`` and ``Configure`` method that tell you how to enable MVC.

+.. note:: There is also a template called ``is4inmem`` which combines a basic IdentityServer including the standard UI.

 Run the IdentityServer application, you should now see a home page.

 Spend some time inspecting the controllers and models, the better you understand them,